• Skip to primary navigation

 • Prep the ingredients.
 Dice the onion and mince the garlic.

 • Turn the Instant Pot onto SAUTE mode.
-Add 2 Tbsp butter to the Instant Pot and let melt.
+Add 2 tablespoon butter to the Instant Pot and let melt.

 • Add the onion and saute 3-4 minutes, stirring frequently.